dwoltjer/webslides/README.md

 Some key advantages of using HTML over PowerPoint include:

+- Easy to update by rerun of Python code (!)
 - Pages can be as long (or short) as needed, which is handy for taller diagrams
-- Allows for clickable content, like internal links for page navigation and external links to sources
-- Tooltips can be used
+- Content scaling by browser zoom level
+- Interactive content (!)
+  - Internal and external hyperlinks
+  - Interactive tooltips
-- Allows interactivity with plotly figures
+  - Interactive plotly figures
-- Allows interactivity with other elements, such as folium geographical maps
+  - Interactivity with any other HTML elements, such as folium geographical maps
 - Can be shared by attachment in email
-- Very compact file size
+- Compact file size
-- **Easy to update by rerun of Python code**

 ## Potential drawbacks

 Let's be honest, potential drawbacks may be:

-- Python is required to create presentations
+- Python is required to create and alter presentations
 - Recipients cannot easily alter the presentation
 - No WYSIWYG editing in a graphical user interface
-- No easy conversion to PDF / printable
+- No easy conversion to PDF / print
-- No custom styling (ie. company style)

 ## Main Features